Jours de fièvre

-"Jours de fièvre" (meaning "Days of Fever") is a single by Celine Dion from her album Incognito.
-It was released in September 1988 in Denmark only.
+"Jours de fièvre" (lit.
+'Days of fever') is a single by Celine Dion from her album Incognito.
+It was released in September 1988 exclusively in Denmark.

 Background

-The B-side of "Jours de fièvre" includes the track "Ma chambre", although the back sleeve of the 7" single indicates "Partout je te vois".
+The B-side of "Jours de fièvre" includes the track "Ma chambre", although the back sleeve of the 7-inch single lists "Partout je te vois".

-A music video was made for the Incognito TV special which aired in September 1987.
-It was produced by Canadian Broadcasting Corporation and directed by Jacques Payette.
+A music video was produced for the Incognito TV special, which aired in September 1987.
+It was created by the Canadian Broadcasting Corporation and directed by Jacques Payette.